Peru Culinary Tour

 DAY 5 SACRED VALLEY B/L

-This morning, we will continue the trip toward the Sacred Valley and soon reach Pisac, a beautiful place where Incan and Colonial influences have reached a perfect balance and created the unique way of life of the local inhabitants.
+Breakfast, This morning, we will continue the trip toward the Sacred Valley, a few miles farther along, we will reach Pisac, a beautiful place where Incan and Colonial influences have reached a perfect balance and created the unique way of life of the local inhabitants.
 We will get a chance to explore this quaint town, famous for its artisan markets where we can find extraordinarily fine jewelry and ceramic and textile craftwork.
+Afterward, we will visit one of the last remaining Incan towns, Ollantaytambo, which was once fiercely guarded by a massive fortress.
+We will discover the large archaeological complex of what used to serve as a wayside inn for royal delegations on long journeys.
+Surviving structures here include multiple walls and towers that were used to protect the citadel from possible invasions.

 DAY 6 SACRED VALLEY /MACHU PICCHU / CUSCO B/L